thinkful-ei-emu/AndrewYin-MoreComplexUIShoppingList/README.md

 handleNewItemSubmit()
   when the add item button is click or if return is entered
-    get the value in the input box, create a new shopping list item, add the item to STORE render shopping list
+    get the value in the input box, create a new shopping list item clear input box value
+    add the item to STORE
+    render shopping list

 handleItemCheckClicked()